myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-10T14:55:01.742Z
+>
+> It’s more likely that NVIDIA will overtake Amazon's market cap this year before Amazon joins the $2 trillion club

+ca.finance.yahoo.com/news/nvidia-...

+---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-10T14:39:59.896Z
+>
+> At least there is no Elon and Jack on this platform.
+This is great

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-10T12:56:20.651Z
 >
 > I pity children who are expected to be 100X more productive